phunware/maas-core-ios-sdk/README.md

 #import <MaaSCore/MaaSCore.h>
 ````

-Inside your application delegate, you will need to initialize MaaSCore in the application:didFinishLaunchingWithOptions: method:
+Inside your application delegate, you will need to initialize MaaS Core in the application:didFinishLaunchingWithOptions: method:

 ````objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions